How To Spot Crypto Money Laundering in 2025

 On July 13, British police announced they had confiscated around $250 million worth of cryptocurrency involved in an ongoing money-laundering operation.
 This made it one of the largest-ever crypto seizures.
 It followed a $160 million crypto confiscation made just three weeks prior.

 Compared to traditional financial institutions, cryptocurrencies are decentralized and have low barriers to entry.
-Their anonymous nature makes them convenient and easy to transfer across international borders, making them a common choice when committing financial crimes.
+Their anonymous nature makes them convenient and easy to transfer across international borders, posing significant challenges to safeguarding financial systems against illicit activities.

 There is good news, however.
 Anti-Money Laundering (AML) regulations are becoming more efficient in tackling this issue.
 Less than 1% of all crypto transactions today are estimated to relate to illegal activity, compared to 35% in 2012.
 A large part of that decrease has to do with businesses becoming compliant with AML regulations and learning how to spot money laundering crypto red flags.